 My carpets are wet.

 ‘Oh God not wet carpets again’, is the usual retort when the subject comes up for the third time that day.
 It’s an MX5, it will leak at some time or another, the cures are very simple though and widely documented online.
 The first one is a drip from behind or under the dashboard: Externally beneath the plastic scuttle cover at the base of the windscreen are two square plastic grommets for screws to go into (one on each side), pull out the stupid dried up foam washer, clean it out carefully then put some silicone sealant around and under them, job done.
 Another main leak is from the drains behind the seats outside the car at waist level being blocked, shove something down to clear it after reading or watching an online guide on how to do it and the pitfalls of internal flaps and so on.
-Currently I’m investigating a theory that when the drains block it can overflow into the boot so bare that in mind.
+Personally I would not recommend using a trombone brush from above, but would tackle the job from below.
 The high level brake light and also the tail lights can also leak too (dried up seals).
 Trying to dry out a wet through car in the middle of Winter is going to be very difficult, particularly as the water is now under the carpet, has soaked the underlay and is sat against the floor pan.
 Prevention is better than cure, DO NOT think it won’t happen to your car, it will, they all leak at the front under the scuttle at one point.

 My 6 speed gearbox is difficult to use when cold